node-installable/installable/README.md

 ### Notes:
-* Installable has nothing to do with [Installable Web Apps](http://w3c-webmob.github.io/installable-webapps/)
+* It has nothing to do with [Installable Web Apps](http://w3c-webmob.github.io/installable-webapps/)
-* Installable is still a work in progress.
+* It is still a work in progress.
 Use with caution.
+* It can be use as a boiler template app generator for express, webpack, gulp, mocha, karma and istanbul.
+Just remove the intallable dependency from the app template and start the express server yourself.